 I’m not particularly skilled at Bonsai, as you’ll note from my collection below, but I’m learning.
 It’s a fun combination of biology, aesthetics, and patience.
-Below are some of my current trees in training.

 September 2022 – Moved these outside.
 Pruned back the cascade-style plant to try to stimulate more backbudding.